Religion Is a Human Thing

 – The Urantia Book

-The fact that religions, or any form of spirituality, are so prevalent in every human society and culture strongly suggests that it is something more than a culturally determined phenomenon.
+The fact that religion and spirituality are so prevalent in human society strongly suggests that they are something more than culturally-determined phenomena.
 Indeed, if numbers lend any weight to truth, it’s more likely that the persistent and prevailing spiritual drive so evident in most of us, is an integral and very real part of the human psyche, if not a reflection of reality itself.
 Religion, far from being a social aberration, appears to be quite natural and not a thing apart from the whole of human experience.

 Indeed, there is a case for arguing that Homo sapiens is also Homo religiosus.